 Drawing on the methodologies of Adaptive Leadership and Group Relations, this workshop will be an experiential opportunity to surface and examine our explicit and implicit assumptions about sex and power.
-We will create the conditions for a deep dive into understanding the adaptive gyrations of challenged social structures, the here-and now dynamics of single- and mixed-sex groups, and the challenging and candid conversations that can lead us to personal insights about our own exercise of leadership.
+We will create the conditions for a deep dive into understanding the adaptive processes of social structures, the here-and now dynamics of power across gender identities, and the challenging and candid conversations that can lead us to personal insights about our own exercise of leadership.

 Member Workshop Fee

 · $590 (after August 31)

 To apply for the Scholarship Rate, please fill out this application.

 10 ALN members will be selected for the Scholarship Rate.
 If you have already purchased a ticket and are selected for the Scholarship Rate, you will be refunded the difference.

 - October 26, 2018 at 5pm – October 28, 2018

 - Harvard Kennedy School, Cambridge, MA